Bria-AI/ComfyUI-BRIA-API/Readme.md

 This repository provides custom nodes for ComfyUI, enabling direct access to **BRIA's API endpoints** for image generation workflows. **API documentation** is available [**here**](https://docs.bria.ai/).

+BRIA's APIs and models are built for commercial use and trained on 100% licensed data and does not contain copyrighted materials, such as fictional characters, logos, trademarks, public figures, harmful content, or privacy-infringing content.

 An API token is required to use the nodes in your workflows.
 Get started quickly here
 <a href="https://bria.ai/api/" style="text-decoration:none; vertical-align:middle;">
   <img src="https://img.shields.io/badge/GET%20YOUR%20TOKEN-1000%20Free%20Calls-blue?style=flat-square" alt="Get Your Token" height="20">